Rate Limits

 HeaderDescriptionExample

-X-RateLimit-LimitMax requests per minute for your plan60
+X-RateLimit-LimitMax requests per month for your plan1000

-Retry-AfterSeconds to wait (only on 429 responses)30
+Retry-AfterSeconds to wait (only on 429 responses)3600

 Example Response Headers